Red–black tree: Delete case 2

-Delete case D3
+Delete case 3

 The sibling S is red, so P and the nephews C and D have to be black.
 A dir-rotation at P turns S into N’s grandparent.

 Then after reversing the colors of P and S, the path through N is still short one black node.
-But N has a red parent P and a black sibling S, so the transformations in cases D4, D5, or D6 are able to restore the RB-shape.
+But N now has a red parent P and after the reassignment a black sibling S, so the transformations in cases 4, 5, or 6 are able to restore the RB-shape.

-Case_D3: // S red && P+C+D black: